 What does it mean if an asylum application is rejected as “manifestly unfounded”?

 Classifying an asylum application as “manifestly unfounded” (that is, rejecting it) entails a considerable restriction of legal protection and further restrictions concerning the stay in Germany.
+If the Federal Office decides to reject an asylum application as “manifestly unfounded”, an appeal must be filed within just one week (instead of two weeks as usual).

-In case an asylum request is considered “mani-festly unfounded”, however, an appeal must be filed within one week only.
 But, in contrast to a request that is simply considered “inadmis-sible”, filing an appeal here does not by default mean that everything remains the same for the woman until the appeal procedure has been concluded.

 Instead, the Foreigners Office can urge the women during the appeal proceedings to assist procuring travel documents that would facili-tate the deportation, and, in extreme cases, the woman can even be deported to her country of origin.